Get your card

 Best Suited For

-- Crypto-First Users who want to spend stablecoins without sacrificing self-custody or control
+- Crypto-First Users who want to spend stablecoins without sacrificing self-custody

 - International Travelers who benefit from borderless USD spending with competitive FX rates